 The policy of Bridgewater-Raritan High School is not to make preference-based or lateral course changes.
-Examples are, but not limited to: requests for a different teacher; requests to change lunch to a different period; request to enroll in an academic course earlier (or later in the day); sibling had an unpleasant experience with a particular teacher.
+Examples are, but not limited to: requests for a different teacher; request to enroll in a course earlier (or later in the day); sibling had an unpleasant experience with a particular teacher.